Table of Contents

 It’s critical to ensure your profile is accurate and up to date because when I look at the Google Insights data across our client base, I see that on average only about 5 percent of the views a profile receives will result in an action–a phone call, request for directions, or website visit.

 This implies that approximately 95 percent of people viewing your company on Google will only use the information they find there to research your company and decide whether to visit your store.
-Consider your own searching habits: how many times have you clicked on one of those actions on the profiles you’ve found on Google Maps?
+Consider your own searching habits: how many times have you clicked on one of those actions on the profiles of local business listings you’ve found on Google Maps?

 Below is a list of things you need to update or add to your profile: